paulinavasconezo/Final-Project/README.md

 # 📃 Resume Keyword Optimizer

-# 🎯 Goal
+# 🎯 Big Idea: Why This Project?
+*Getting rejected and getting no answers before a human ever sees your resume is a frustrating experience for job seekers nowadays.*

+We wanted to build a tool that **makes the hidden rules of Applicant Tracking Systems (ATS) more visible and accessible.**

 Applying for jobs is already stressful - but getting past the **Applicant Tracking Systems** many companies use can be an invisible obstacle.
 These systems often filter out resumes that don't match enough keywords from the job description, meaning many qualified candidates with big potential are never seen and judged by a human.

 **Resume Keyword Optimizer** was built to tackle this problem.
 This web-based tool helps job seekers improve their chances of getting interviews by:

 - Identifying **missing keywords** in their resumes based on a specific job description.
 - Giving **actionable feedback** to help tailor applications for each job.